How to Dress a Candle for Ritual to Enhance Your Candle Magick Spells

 Step Three: Oils + Dressing the Candle

 Choose oils with proper correspondence to your intention.
-Some recommend to dilute essential oils in carrier oils like jojoba oil or coconut oil so they safely adhere oils to the candle.
-I have a whole guide on herbs and their magickal correspondences here if you'd like to learn more.
+Some recommend to dilute essential oils in carrier oils like jojoba oil or coconut oil so herbs safely adhere oils to the candle.

 Examples: